 Teams consist of up to five students and a teacher/coach.
 Four students participate on the team during each period of the competition, and one student serves as an alternate who can substitute for another teammate at halftime.
 See the Science Bowl rules for more general information.

 The path to the National Science Bowl competition starts at one of 38 regional sites throughout the United States.
-To register, please contact a representative.
-Regional competitions typically take place between January and February.
+To register, please visit the National Science Bowl® competition website to find the closest event to you — there will be a link to start the registration process.
+Regional competitions typically take place between January and February; the Colorado Regional Science Bowl is scheduled for January 28, 2012.
 The winning team of each regional competition advances to the National Science Bowl competition in Washington, D.C.